MARTIMM/gnome-source-skim-tool/gnome-api2/gnome-pango/doc/md/Layout.md

 Queries whether the layout had to ellipsize any paragraphs.

-This returns `True` if the ellipsization mode for `$layout` is not %PANGO_ELLIPSIZE_NONE, a positive width is set on `$layout`, and there are paragraphs exceeding that width that have to be ellipsized.
+This returns %TRUE if the ellipsization mode for `$layout` is not %PANGO_ELLIPSIZE_NONE, a positive width is set on `$layout`, and there are paragraphs exceeding that width that have to be ellipsized.

     method is-ellipsized (--> Bool )

-Return value; `True` if any paragraphs had to be ellipsized, `False` otherwise.
+Return value; %TRUE if any paragraphs had to be ellipsized, %FALSE otherwise.

 is-wrapped
 ----------

 Queries whether the layout had to wrap any paragraphs.

-This returns `True` if a positive width is set on `$layout`, ellipsization mode of `$layout` is set to %PANGO_ELLIPSIZE_NONE, and there are paragraphs exceeding the layout width that have to be wrapped.
+This returns %TRUE if a positive width is set on `$layout`, ellipsization mode of `$layout` is set to %PANGO_ELLIPSIZE_NONE, and there are paragraphs exceeding the layout width that have to be wrapped.

     method is-wrapped (--> Bool )

-Return value; `True` if any paragraphs had to be wrapped, `False` otherwise.
+Return value; %TRUE if any paragraphs had to be wrapped, %FALSE otherwise.

 move-cursor-visually
 --------------------